precyon/Traffic-Sign-Classifier/writeup.md

 | FC2       | Fully connected       | Fully connected layer, 43 units               |

-Our model has 5 layers: 2 convolutional layers for feature extraction and 3 fully connected layer for classification.
+Our model has 5 layers: 2 convolution layers for feature extraction and 3 fully connected layer for classification.
 The architecture is based on the LeNet-5 model from the [LeNet MNIST lab](https://github.com/udacity/CarND-LeNet-Lab).
-As in most convolutional neural network models, the number of filters increase in the deeper convolutional layers and the image sizes decrease.
+As in most convolution neural network models, the number of filters increase in the deeper convolutional layers and the image sizes decrease.
 Unlike the LeNet-5 model above, we use same padding instead of valid padding.
 In case of valid padding, features around the edges get less importance.
 This could reduce performance as our images are not guaranteed to be centered well.
 It could probably be more beneficial to keep the sizes same after convolutions and use max-pooling layers for size reductions.

-Another highlight of the model is that is it uses multi-scale features for classification as proposed in this [paper](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) by Pierre Sermanet and Yann LeCunn.
-This is achieved by feeding in the output of both the convolutional layers to the classifier.
+Another highlight of the model is that is it uses multiscale features for classification as proposed in this [paper](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) by Pierre Sermanet and Yann LeCunn.
+This is achieved by feeding in the output of both the convolution layers to the classifier.
 It is easy to see this in the architecture diagram above - the output of `CONV1` is also max-pooled and fed into the fully-connected `flatten` layer.
 An addition max-pooling is done so that the features of the `CONV1` layer are weighed in similarly to that of `CONV2`.

 All layer activations in this model were performed with a ReLU.